frvnzj/xJUSTEXx/README.md

   > Library API, so some references may not be found or some fields may be
   > empty and will have to be defined manually.
 For now it only looks for book
   > references.

+- **JustexSearchJournal**: Look for references through Crossref, this command has greater versatility thanks to its API and the same index of academic magazines.

+  > [!IMPORTANT]
+  > It begins by searching the academic magazine, either by keywords or by the
+  > ISSN; Then, look for articles by keywords.
+From the selected article you can
+  > add the reference in the Bibliatex format in the refs.bib file (it will be
+  > created automatically), you can select to open the PDF of the article in
+  > Zathura (it is the only viewer configured for now) or download the epub in
+  > ~/Downloads (accessibility to PDF's or EPUB's depends on the availability of
+  > magazines).

 ## Change default configuration